EQAR/official-documents/Policies/RC_12_1_UseAndInterpretationOfTheESG.md

 *Reports should at least address*:

 * How are reports made accessible to the public for all types of reviews?
 * How does the agency ensure that its reports are clear and understandable to the general academic community, external partners and other interested individuals?
-* Are decisions by the agency published together with the report, if applicable?
+* Whether decisions by the agency are published together with the report, if applicable?

 *Interpretations*:

  7. All reports should be published in full, including those that resulted in a negative decision or conclusion; the publication of summary reports alone (rather than full reports) does not fulfil the requirement of the standard.
  8. If decisions are taken by other bodies, the agency should facilitate access to those.
  9. Reports have to be published for all ESG-type evaluations of institutions or programmes, irrespective of whether they take place in the agency's base country or elsewhere, within the EHEA or beyond.
 10. The wording “by the experts” implies that the experts should have authority over the final report, irrespective of who actually writes it.

 ## 2.7 Complaints and appeals

 > Complaints and appeals processes should be clearly defined as part of the design of external quality assurance processes and communicated to the institutions.

 *Reports should at least address*:

 * How does the agency handle concerns by institutions about the conduct of the process or those carrying it out (i.e. complaints as described in the guidelines)?
-* How can institutions question the formal outcome (e.g. report, decision, judgement, recommendation) of the process (i.e. appeal as described in the guideline) and how is this handled by the agency?
+* How can institutions question the formal outcome (e.g. report, decision, judgement, recommendation) of the process if they can demonstrate that the outcome is not based on sound evidence, that criteria have not been correctly applied or that the processes have not been consistently implemented (i.e. appeal as described in the guideline)?
 * Are the appeals and complaints process(es) easily accessible and clearly communicated to institutions?

 *Interpretations*:

 11. The agency may have specific processes for complaints and appeals, or a single process that incorporates both.
 It is decisive that both appeals and complaints (as defined in the guidelines) can be made, irrespective of how these are called in the agency's local language.
-12. It should be possible to appeal any formal outcome, that is decisions, judgments, recommendations as well as reports without yes/no-type decisions.
-13. Agencies need to provide own, internal processes for complaints and appeals.
+12. Agencies need to provide own, internal processes for complaints and appeals.
 It is not sufficient if a decision can only be appealed in a court of law.
-14. It is in the nature of an appeal that it should be considered by another body than the one whose decision/report is appealed.
+13. It is in the nature of an appeal that it should be considered by another body than the one whose decision/report is appealed.
 If that is not the case, the appeals process is considered not effective.
-15. The appeal instance's power may be limited to referring a decision/report back for a new consideration, without being able to change the decision/report itself.
+14. The appeal instance's power may be limited to referring a decision/report back for a new consideration, without being able to change the decision/report itself.
-16. In settings where several agencies or other bodies work together, every actors is expected to have their own processes, covering the part(s) of the QA process they are responsible for.

 # ESG Part 3: Standards and guidelines for quality assurance agencies

 ## 3.1 Activities, policy and processes for quality assurance

 > Agencies should undertake external quality assurance activities as defined in Part 2 of the ESG on a regular basis.
 They should have clear and explicit goals and objectives that are part of their publicly available mission statement.
 These should translate into the daily work of the agency.
 Agencies should ensure the involvement of stakeholders in their governance and work.

-_Remark_:
+*Remark*:

 Standards 2.1 – 2.7 should be addressed in a distinct chapter, and each standard separately for each different ESG activity.
 The conclusions on these standards should not influence the conclusion re. standard 3.1.

 *Reports should at least address*:

 * How do the agency's goals and objectives translate into its daily activities?
 * How are the different stakeholders[10] involved in the agency’s governance and work; does the panel consider the level of involvement sufficient?
 * How does the agency ensure a clear distinction between external quality assurance and its other fields of work, if applicable (i.e. clear communication and preventing conflict of interest; Annex 5 should be taken into account in that regard)?.

 ## 3.2 Official status

 > Agencies should have an established legal basis and should be formally recognised as quality assurance agencies by competent public authorities.

 *Reports should at least address*:

 * What is the legal status/personality of the agency?
 * In which higher education system(s) is the agency formally recognised as a quality assurance agency?

 *Interpretations*:

 17. In some jurisdictions it is a prerequisite to be registered on EQAR in order to be formally recognised by a (national) public authority.
 In such a case, the agency is not expected to be formally recognised as a quality assurance agency before it is registered on EQAR.

 ## 3.3 Independence

 > Agencies should be independent and act autonomously.
 They should have full responsibility for their operations and the outcomes of those operations without third party influence.

 *Reports should at least address*:

-* How is the agency's organisational independence demonstrated by official documentation, such as laws, by-laws or statutes?
-* How are the agency's governing bodies nominated and appointed?
-What are the rules and conditions for dismissing its members?
+* Organisational independence: what are the provisions guaranteeing independence in official documentation, in particular as regards to how the agency's governing bodies are nominated and appointed, and what are the rules and conditions for dismissing its members?
-* How independent is the agency in managing its own staff?
-* How independent is the agency in defining its own procedures and methodologies?
-* How independent is the agency in the recruitment, nomination and appointment of experts?
+* Operational independence: how independent is the agency in managing its own staff, in defining its own procedures and methodologies and in the recruitment, nomination and appointment of experts?
-* How does the agency's decision-making process ensure that the agency's outcomes are its independent responsibility?
+* Independence of formal outcomes: how does the agency prevent undue influence of institutions or stakeholders on the findings, analysis, conclusions and recommendations?
-* If (further) decisions are taken by another body, external to the agency, based on the agency's outcomes, how is a clear and transparent distinction ensured between the agency's report/recommendation and the decision(s) of the other body?
+* If (further) decisions are taken by other bodies on the basis of the agency's outcomes, how is a clear and transparent distinction ensured between the agency's report/recommendation and the decision(s) of such other bodies?

 *Interpretations*:

 18. Independence is at risk when one single actor or stakeholder has a “controlling stake” in the agency, e.g. by the ability to decide on a majority of members in a governing body.
-19. Independence of outcomes includes that the integrity of expert groups' reports is ensured by preventing undue influence of stakeholders on the findings, analysis, conclusions and recommendations.
-20. Including different stakeholder perspectives in the agency's governing and decision-making bodies does not infringe with the agency's independence, provided that the respective individuals are not appointed as organisational representatives but  in their personal capacity.
+19. Including different stakeholder perspectives in the agency's decision-making bodies does not infringe with the agency's independence, provided that the respective individuals are not appointed as organisational representatives but in their personal capacity.

 ## 3.4 Thematic analysis

 > Agencies should regularly publish reports that describe and analyse the general findings of their external quality assurance activities.

 *Reports should at least address*: